ArianaDeLuca450/ArianaDeLuca450/README.md

 # Hello, I’m Ariana DeLuca

 I'm a senior aerospace engineering student with a passion for computational fluid dynamics and propulsion systems.
 I enjoy applying the theoretical knowledge I learn in class to practical applications through research and projects.
+I am interested in exploring how computer intellingence can be used to improve our understanding of complex fluid phenomena.

 ## Technical Skills
 - **Languages**: Python, MATLAB, LabVIEW